ssjaryan/DS210-Final-Project/README.md

 Additionally, the project provided an opportunity to explore different graph algorithms and understand their applications in real-world scenarios.

 ## Dataset
-The dataset used in this project consists of a list of actors and movies they have appeared in.
+- The dataset used in this project consists of a list of actors and movies they have appeared in from IMDB.
-The data was obtained from a file and was used to construct a graph of the relationships between actors and movies.
-The dataset was chosen as it provided a good starting point for analyzing relationships between actors and movies.
+- The dataset was chosen as it provided a good starting point for analyzing relationships between two data points and implements six degrees of separation.

 ## Overview